shme7ev/kotlin-multiset/README.md

 # kotlin-multiset

 A Kotlin library for working with multisets (bags) that allows comparing complex objects based on their properties.
-This library provides two main classes:

-1. [PropertyBasedMultiSet] - A basic multiset implementation that compares elements based on specified properties
-2. [NestedPropertyMultiSet] - An advanced multiset that can handle nested multisets in properties

 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/shme7ev/kotlin-multiset)

 ## Features

 - Compare complex objects based on selected properties
-- Support for nested objects and nested multisets
+- Support for nested lists with their own comparison properties - currently one nested level only
 - Operations like intersection, difference, symmetric difference
 - Proper handling of BigDecimal comparisons
-- Null-safe property comparisons
+- Once-only hash calculation for multiset elements - effective for large multisets with many element properties
+- Optional logging of multiset differences (slows down performance to O(n*m))

 ## Installation